Daniel-Pivonka/FaultInjector/README.md

 - Spawns a number of threads equal to the number of faults specified in the flag passed in at runtime
 - Each thread runs the *Node Kill Fault* function from within the Node Fault class
-- Downtime scales with the amount of time left up to a 45 minute limit (open to suggestions with this time)
+- Downtime scales according to *fault time + variability* where variability is an integer from 0 to the given variability value
+- The time it takes for a fault to recover is equal to *recovery time*
 - Writes to a deterministic file

 ##### Stateful: